Behind the smoke and mirrors: demystifying misdirection

 How is misdirection used in real life?

-1. Compel the audience to look away for an instant, so the maneuver goes undetected (and unsuspected).
-This can be as simple as asking, “Are you right handed or left handed?” or any similar question.
+1. Compel the audience to look away for an instant so the maneuver goes undetected (and unsuspected).
+This can be as simple as asking, “Are you right-handed or left-handed?” or any similar question.
 Any and all normal humans will look up at your eyes to answer the question.
 The moment they answer (and are looking at your eyes), make the maneuver (while maintaining eye contact).

 2. Cover the small, necessary action with a larger movement.
 If the magician is doing the classic pass, he will not do so while remaining still.
 He’ll do the move while pivoting on his feet, gesturing to someone, and possibly riffling the deck.
 All those larger motions serve to cover the smaller movement of the pass.
 But be sure you come up with a justification for the larger motion.

-Malini had tiny hands.
-Don’t tell yourself, “My hands are too small to be a magician,” because everyone thinks that when they first start practicing something difficult.
+Malini had tiny hands. don’t tell yourself, “My hands are too small to be a magician,” because everyone thinks that when they first start practicing something difficult.

-When you divert a spectator’s visual attention away from your right hand, it’s crucial you watch your left hand because the spectators gaze follows your gaze.
+When you divert a spectator’s visual attention away from your right hand, it’s crucial you watch your left hand because the spectator’s gaze follows your gaze.

 When you conceal something in your right hand and pretend to hold it in your left hand, be relaxed about your right hand and focus your energy on your left hand.

-The hand concealing the object should be dead to you. - Sun Tzu
+The hand concealing the object should be dead to you. – sun tzu

-Your job as a magician or mentalist is to captivate and lead your spectators’ attention.
-People don’t hold their attention on any single thing for more than a few seconds.
-You should know where you’re going and what you’re going to say throughout your routine.
-If you don’t—if you pause and think—then you’ve lost your grip on your audience’s neural mechanisms and your control of your spectator’s and wandering attention.
+Your job as a magician or mentalist is to captivate and lead your spectators’ attention. people don’t hold their attention on any single thing for more than a few seconds. you should know where you’re going and what you’re going to say throughout your routine. if you don’t—if you pause and think—then you’ve lost your grip on your audience’s neural mechanisms and your control of your spectator’s and wandering attention.

-This means you’ll be talking briskly, and at times with language commanding your spectator, “Take two steps to your left,” “Blow on your hand,” “Count to three,” “Open the box,” “Hold the ball in your left hand,” “Shake the paper bag,” “Repeat the magic words, gustav kuhn et al” etc.
+This means you’ll be talking briskly, and at times with language commanding your spectator, “take two steps to your left,” “blow on your hand,” “count to three,” “open the box,” “hold the ball in your left hand,” “shake the paper bag,” “repeat the magic words, gustav kuhn et al” etc.

 The term misdirection, as used in the science of magic, refers solely to the diversion of the audience’s attention away from the performer’s method to make possible the secret execution of a sleight or the use of subterfuge.

-''Some actions and movements of the performer are designed solely to facilitate what in conjuring is called a temps.
+”Some actions and movements of the performer are designed solely to facilitate what in conjuring is called a temps.

 For example a conjurer will ostentatiously place some article on one corner of the table at which he is performing, while the left hand finding its way behind the table, gets possession of some hidden object to be subsequently produced.

-Or, again, he will throw a ball in the air and catch it in the right hand in order to gain an opportunity, during the same instant of taking with the left hand another ball out of the pocket.
+Or, again, he will throw a ball in the air and catch it in the right hand to gain an opportunity, during the same instant of taking with the left hand another ball out of the pocket.

 Yet again, a mere tap with the magic wand on any spot, at the same time, looking at it attentively, will infallibly draw the eyes of the whole company in the same direction.

-In the course of this tutorial, I’ll describe various temps of extreme ingenuity, and the effect of which is such that even the most determined will cannot resist them.
-It is a great loss Robert-Houdin out of his practical experience did not write more fully of misdirection—or as he called it a temps—so contrived that ''even the most determined will cannot resist it.''
+In the course of this tutorial, i’ll describe various temps of extreme ingenuity, and the effect of which is such that even the most determined will cannot resist them. it is a great loss robert-houdin out of his practical experience did not write more fully of misdirection—or as he called it a temps—so contrived that ”even the most determined will cannot resist it.”

-For this man whose every conscientiously-penned line shows he knew thoroughly the subject which he discussed could have saved later generations of conjurers much perplexity and bafflement.
-Robert-Houdin knew misdirection exists in the mind of the spectator, that in order to misdirect him, you must interest him that you must turn his mind to new channels of thought and belief through the use of the laws of interest.
+For this man whose every conscientiously-penned line shows he knew thoroughly the subject which he discussed could have saved later generations of conjurers much perplexity and bafflement. robert-houdin knew misdirection exists in the mind of the spectator, that to misdirect him, you must interest him that you must turn his mind to new channels of thought and belief through the use of the laws of interest.

-Wrote both with the authority of conscious experience and the earnestness of an expert expounding the theory and practice of his craft, in which he took pride.
-He knew what the reader already knows, or must someday learn, each trick must have its special misdirection, in the use of which the element of chance plays no part.
-It is a fuller exposition of this art of misdirection with which this tutorial on the web concerns itself.
+Wrote both with the authority of conscious experience and the earnestness of an expert expounding the theory and practice of his craft, in which he took pride. he knew what the reader already knows, or must someday learn, each trick must have its special misdirection, in the use of which the element of chance plays no part. it is a fuller exposition of this art of misdirection with which this tutorial on the web concerns itself.

-It must pique his interest or arouse his curiosity.
-It must preoccupy his thoughts; it must be interesting and seem to him to be important.
-In other words, the use of a gesture to divert covert attention, or the turning of the gaze in the hope it will carry with it the gaze of all the spectators, is not enough.
-It may serve its purpose, and it may not; it is not certain.
+It must pique his interest or arouse his curiosity. it must preoccupy his thoughts; it must be interesting and seem to him to be important. in other words, the use of a gesture to divert covert attention, or the turning of the gaze in the hope it will carry with it the gaze of all the spectators, is not enough. it may serve its purpose, and it may not; it is not certain.

 Because attentional misdirection techniques are used in all types of magic to potentially influence cognitive functions, let us examine several notably successful examples of misdirection, keeping in mind both its definition and the necessity for making the diversion offered of such a nature it will capture the interest of those present.

-Note how, in the following examples, the absorbed interest of the spectator is turned away from the conjurer at the vital moment, how a new stimulus has claimed his attention which he can no more resist than the impulse to turn and see who has entered the room behind him.
+Note how, in the following examples, the absorbed interest of the spectator has turned away from the conjurer at the vital moment, how a new stimulus has claimed his attention which he can no more resist than the impulse to turn and see who has entered the room behind him.

-a.
-The magician, wearing a hooded cloak, stands on the stage near the wings.
+a. the magician, wearing a hooded cloak, stands on the stage near the wings.

-This active misdirection relies on only attentional processes and has been used by Blackstone in a stage illusion over a period of twenty years.
-It works as efficiently today as it did a century ago because it is basically sound.
-In card conjuring, the sense of misdirection which is used is in keeping with the type of misdirection magic being performed.
-The principle, however, is the same.
-It compels the conclusion of magic and precludes any alternative explanations.
+This active misdirection relies only on attentional processes and has been used by Blackstone in a stage illusion over a period of twenty years. it works as efficiently today as it did a century ago because it is basically sound. in card conjuring, the sense of misdirection which is used is in keeping with the type of misdirection magic being performed. the principle, however, is the same. it compels the conclusion of magic and precludes any alternative explanations.

 c.
 The magician has enticed a small boy upon the stage, and the boy, under expert coaching, is providing that most amusing of human-interest spectacles: small boy vs. the magician.
 The conjurer turns away, and the small boy lifts his coattails and peers up under them, presumably in search of hidden rabbits.

-The audience rocks with laughter, and for a few moments, it is preoccupied with a never-failing source of audience interest, the revelation of human character.
-The audience knows this is an exciting moment in the boy's life, and it watches to see how he will react.
+The audience rocks with laughter, and for a few moments, it is preoccupied with a never-failing source of audience interest, the revelation of human character. the audience knows this is an exciting moment in the boy’s life, and it watches to see how he will react.

 f.
-The sleight of hand artist wraps a glass in a piece of newsprint, places a coin on the table, and promises to make it pass through the solid tabletop.
+The sleight-of-hand artist wraps a glass in a piece of newsprint, places a coin on the table, and promises to make it pass through the solid tabletop.
 He hits the table several times with the wrapped glass to emphasize its solidity and covers the coin with it.

-He announces the coin has duly vanished and lifts the wrapped glass back to the edge of the table as the spectators watch intently.
+He announces that the coin has duly vanished and lifts the wrapped glass back to the edge of the table as the spectators watch intently.
 Is the coin under the glass, as it should be, or has it really disappeared?
-The conjurer drops the glass in his lap as the spectators, their thoughts on the coin and not the covering glass, note the coin has not vanished.
+The conjurer drops the glass in his lap as the spectators, their thoughts on the coin and not the covering glass, note that the coin has not vanished.

-The wizard re-covers the coin with the empty newsprint shell, which retains the form of the glass.
-He smashes the shell and makes the glass vanish, and makes the coin vanish', and both the coin and the glass are brought forth from under the table.
-The vanishment of the glass is a complete mystery because it was made at a time when the neural mechanisms of the spectator were upon the coin.
+The wizard re-covers the coin with the empty newsprint shell, which retains the form of the glass. he smashes the shell and makes the glass vanish, and makes the coin vanish’, and both the coin and the glass are brought forth from under the table. the vanishment of the glass is a complete mystery because it was made at a time when the neural mechanisms of the spectator were upon the coin.

-Forms of Misdirection
+Forms of misdirection

 Misdirection techniques fall into overt and covert categories depending on the formal psychological mechanisms involved.

-Consider the Card under Drink.
+Consider the card under drink.

-Overt Misdirection
+Overt misdirection

-Overt Misdirection
+Overt misdirection

 With the power of active misdirection, you can entertain royalty with card tricks and magic tricks.
-With no more than a coin, a borrowed necklace (lapping), a cup and napkin, a paper bag, an ounce of distraction and an attentional blink, you can perform anywhere and at any time, without being saddled with a background in magic props.
+With no more than a coin, a borrowed necklace (lapping), a cup and napkin, a paper bag, an ounce of distraction, and an attentional blink, you can perform anywhere and at any time without being saddled with a background in magic props.

-When I started performing this, because I wasn’t yet comfortable with such a brazen method (putting the spectator’s card under her drink right under her nose) I used overt misdirection.
+When I started performing this, because I wasn’t yet comfortable with such a brazen method (putting the spectator’s card under her drink right under her nose), I used overt misdirection.

-Turn the deck face up and tell her to put her card in the middle of the deck face down.
-Control it to the bottom (which is the top in this case).
+Turn the deck face up and tell her to put her card in the middle of the deck face down. control it to the bottom (which is the top in this case).

-She now believes her card is lost among the other face up cards, near the middle, face down.
+She now believes her card is lost among the other face-up cards, near the middle, face-down.

-Performer: “I’m gonna spread the cards face up before you.
-If you can point to your face-down card before I count to three, Robert here pays you $100.”
+Performer: “I’m gonna spread the cards face up before you. if you can Point to your face-down card before i count to three, robert here pays you $100.”

 Now they are laughing which further relaxes their attention, which happens to play a role in misdirection.

-As they are laughing and before you spread out the cards, bottom palm (or side slip if you just kept a break) her card into your left hand.
+As they are laughing and before you spread out the cards, bottom palm (or side slip if you kept a break) her card into your left hand.

-Finally, set down the deck on the table (don’t slap it on the table because it will draw attention near the sound, which is near the drink) and spread the cards, starting the spread near the drink and finishing the spread farthest from the drink—this is because you’re about to place the chosen card under the drink and you want their gaze away from the drink.
+Set down the deck on the table (don’t slap it on the table because it will draw attention near the sound, which is near the drink) and spread the cards, starting the spread near the drink and finishing the spread farthest from the drink—this is because you’re about to place the chosen card under the drink and you want their gaze away from the drink.

 All eyes are on the ribbon of face-up cards on the table, searching for “her” face-down card (which is really an indifferent card).